dphiffer/flightlines/README.md

 ```
 * Restart the network: `sudo service networking restart`

-At this point, if you're at the terminal
+At this point, if you're at the terminal, you may want to switch to an SSH session.

 * Install software
 ```
 sudo apt-get update
 sudo apt-get upgrade
-sudo apt-get install git gpac firmware-linux-nonfree crda
+sudo apt-get install gpac firmware-linux-nonfree crda
 ```

 * Set up your wifi adapter region